Some links below are affiliate links, that help keep this site running at no extra cost to you. Learn more here.

 Visit the Salt Lake

-An absolute natural beauty, Las Salinas is a natural salt lake in the middle of Calpe that is home to many bird species and exotic species including flamingos.
+An absolute natural beauty, Las Salinas is Calpe’s natural salt lake in the middle of the city that is home to many bird species and exotic species including flamingos.
 It’s a great spot for bird-watching and photography.

 Llauna.
 Calp pic.twitter.com/6JnoFRWvh9